 Circuit Diagram and Explanation

 As shown in the above tachometer circuit, it contains Arduino Pro Mini, IR sensor module, buzzer and LCD.
-Arduino controls the whole the process like reading pulse that IR sensor module generate according to object detection, calculating RPM and sending RPM value to LCD.
+Arduino controls the whole process like reading pulse that IR sensor module generate according to object detection, calculating RPM and sending RPM value to LCD.
 IR sensor is used for sensing object.
 We can set sensitivity of this sensor module by inbuilt potentiometer situated on IR module.
 IR sensor module consist an IR transmitter and a photo diode which detects or receives infrared rays.
 IR transmitter transmits infrared rays, when these rays fall on any surface, they reflect back and sensed by photo diode (You can understand more about it in this Line Folloewr Robot).
 The output of photo diode is connected to a comparator, which compare photo diode output with reference voltage and result is given as output to arduino.

 IR sensor module output pin is directly connected to pin 18 (A4).
 Vcc and GND are connected to Vcc and GND of arduino.
 A 16x2 LCD is connected with arduino in 4-bit mode.
 Control pin RS, RW and En are directly connected to arduino pin 2, GND and 3.
 And data pin D4-D7 is connected to pins 4, 5, 6 and 7 of arduino.
 A push button is also added in this project.
 When we need to count RPM we press this button to start this Arduino Tachometer to count RPM for five seconds.
 This push button is connected to pin 10 of arduino with respect to ground.
+You can learn more about the working of IR transmitter and receiver circuit in this circuit tutorial.

 In code we have used digital read function to read output of IR sensor module and then calculate RPM.